McGill-ECSE321-Fall2020/project-group-06/README.md

  - Olivier Normandin
  - André-Walter Panzini
  - Sen Wang

+We're just a bunch of U2 software engineering students at McGill University!

+ In addition, the README.md file should contain an overview table with names, team roles, and individual efforts (in hours) with separated entries for each deliverable.
+Project Deliverable 1 shall be accompanied with a succinct project report as part of the project wiki which records the meeting minutes and the key design decisions taken by the team.
+This project report should be navigable from the README.md file.
+Altogether, the team should comply with all the Technological Constraints.

 Project overview

 The art gallery in your neighbourhood has always done business the old-fashioned way: connecting local artists